Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 At the beginning of the cycle, the level of follicle-stimulating hormone is higher than in the final stages of the menstrual cycle.
-The peak of the hormone concentration is observed in the middle of the cycle, simultaneously with the ovulatory peak of LH.
+The peak concentration of the hormone is observed in the middle of the cycle, simultaneously with the ovulatory peak of LH.

 Age

-Children under 11 years of age
+Children under 11 years old

 0.3-6.7